Gnanavi-S101/cybersecurity-projects/README.md

 # Cybersecurity Projects Portfolio

-Professional cybersecurity projects completed as part of the Google Cybersecurity Professional Certificate, demonstrating hands-on skills in security analysis, incident response, and system hardening.
+Cybersecurity project portfolio focused on SOC analysis, access control investigation, and Linux system hardening.
+Each project demonstrates practical application of threat detection and security controls.

 ## About Me
 Final year BCA student specializing in cybersecurity with a focus on Security Operations Center (SOC) analysis.
 Skilled in Python automation, Linux security, SQL investigations, and access control management.